Crime Prevention Resources

 - St. Charles County Cyber Crimes Prevention Unit: Information on how to protect children from online predators from the St. Charles County, Mo.
 Police Department.

 - The Klass Foundation: Keeping Children Safe: Tips parents can use to keep their kids safe from crime.

 - National Association of Town Watch: Organization promoting the implementation of neighborhood watch and related programs.

-- U.S.A. on Watch: Official Website of the national neighborhood watch program, with information on how to start a chapter in your neighborhood.
+- National Neighborhood Watch: Official Website of the national neighborhood watch program, with information on how to start a chapter in your neighborhood.